 - 2-3 bathing suits

-- a workout set for travel days and any excursions
+- a workout sets for travel days and any excursions

 Summer Shoes + Accessories

-- A stylish pair of sneakers: these are my favorite and I can confirm that they keep your feet comfortable all day while sightseeing.
+- comfortable walking shoes – these are my favorite and I can confirm that they keep your feet comfortable all day while sightseeing.

 - Leather mules

-- Slide sandals for the pool/beach that you can also wear for dinner and bring a pair of flip-flops for the pool
+- Slide sandals for daytime that you can also wear for dinner and bring a pair of flip-flops for the pool

-- High-heeled sandals keep it chunky heel for those cobblestone streets
+- High-heeled sandals keep it chunky heels for those cobblestone streets

 - Crossbody bag (drape in the front of you for extra safety)

 - Large tote